Čolak-Antić family

-The Čolak-Antić family (also spelled Tcholak-Antitch) is a Serbian family which had prominent members between the time of Revolutionary Serbia until the end of the Second World War.
-Notable members of the family all descended from Vojvoda Čolak-Anta Simeonović, a military commander during the first war of independence from Ottoman rule and the eponymous founder of the family.
+The Čolak-Antić family (also spelt Tcholak-Antitch) is a Serbian family with prominent members since the time of Revolutionary Serbia.
+The family's surname, originally a patronymic, came from Vojvoda Čolak-Anta Simeonović, a military commander under Karađorđe, during the First Serbian Uprising against Ottoman rule, and the eponymous founder of the family.

 Genealogy

-Note: This family tree is not intended to be exhaustive, but rather aims to show the principal public figures of Čolak-Anta's family.
+Note: This family tree is not intended to be exhaustive, but rather aims to show the principal public figures of the Čolak-Antić family.